 What You Need to Know About Filing a Wrongful Death Lawsuit in Indiana

-Posted On behalf of Pfeifer Morgan & Stesiak on Jan 23, 2017 in Wrongful Death
+Posted On behalf of Pfeifer Morgan & Stesiak on Jan 23, 2017 in Personal Injury

 If you think a loved one's death was caused by another person's reckless actions and want to file a wrongful death lawsuit, there are several things you need to know about Indiana's wrongful death statute.